 The federal government automatically gives all LLCs an EIN just by filing formation documents with the state agency.

-Once you have EIN, you can begin using it to file federal tax returns.
+Once you have an EIN, you can begin using it to file federal tax returns.

 Even if you plan on hiring only independent contractors (and not employees), you should still get an EIN for future use.

 You need to open a business bank account for your LLC.
-A dedicated LLC bank account is a must-have if you are to have a clear separation of business finances and personal assets.
+A dedicated LLC bank account is a must-have if you want to have a clear separation of business finances and personal assets.

 If possible, you should try opening an online business checking account because it’s typically the cheapest option and offers convenient features such as check writing, ACH transfers, direct deposit, etc.